instamenta/ReactTask/README.md

 # ReactTask
 This is a simple support desk app built using React and Vite.
 The app allows users to search for support staff and view their availability status.
+## ASCII art representation of the architecture of the React app
 ```
      ┌─────────┐        ┌─────────┐
      │  index  │        │   App   │